top of page

 He that maketh too much of his son, shall bind up his wounds, and his bowels will be troubled at every cry.

 An horse not broken becommeth headstrong: and a child left to himself will be willful.
+10 Laugh not with him, lest thou have sorrow with him, and lest thou gnash thy teeth in the end.

-• It will hurt a mother as well if she make too much of her son leaving him to himself instead of giving him reproof in love and the rod when its called for.
+• It will hurt a mother as well if she make too much of her son leaving him to himself instead of giving him reproof in love and the rod when it's called for.

 Sir 30:9